anupamishra333/anupamishra333/README.md

 - 🌱 I’m currently learning **React.js**

-- 💬 Ask me about **Python, Html ,CSS**
+- 💬 Ask me about **Python, Html,CSS**

 - 📫 How to reach me **anupamishra333@gmail.com**
 - I am Anupam Mishra 😃.
-I am from Jhabua, Madhya Pradesh and currently doing my B.Tech from Jiet Institute of Design and Technology, Jodhpur 🏫.
+I am from Jhabua, Madhya Pradesh, and currently doing my B.Tech from Jiet Institute of Design and Technology, Jodhpur 🏫.
 I love to explore and learn about new things.
 #### 👯 Communities

 - Microsoft Student Learn Ambassador (MSP/MLSA).
 - Campus Hustler at Skillenza.
-- CamPus Leader at Code for Cause.
+- Campus Leader at Code for Cause.

 #### ⚡ Technologies